Our innovative padding designs significantly enhance impact protection and comfort.

-Hard Head Veterans is proud to announce our new microlattice helmet pads for tactical and ballistic helmets!
-These pads leverage advances in 3D printing to absorb and dissipate far more energy from impacts than traditional pads, and the benefits don’t end there.
+Hard Head Veterans is proud to announce our new microlattice helmet pads for tactical and ballistic helmets.
+Developed in partnership with 3D printing leader Carbon®, these pads use advanced 3D printing to create a structure that absorbs and dissipates far more energy from impacts than traditional foam.
+The best part?
+The benefits go way beyond protection.

-- Up to a 21.7% decrease in blunt impact acceleration—these pads slow the acceleration of forces transmitted through the helmet and padding to the head.
+- Up to a 21.7% decrease in Blunt Impact Acceleration.
+These pads slow the transfer of force to the head, reducing the severity of blunt force impacts.

-- Greater airflow around the head, which keeps helmets an average of 14° (F) cooler.
+- Superior Comfort and Airflow.
+The pads consist largely of air, creating a greater airflow that keeps helmets an average of 14° (F) cooler.

-- Pads evenly wrap around a user’s head—and they absorb no sweat or water, making them positively buoyant, quick-drying, and easy to clean.
+- Absorbent and Easy to Maintain.
+They wrap evenly around the user’s head, are positively buoyant, and absorb no sweat or water, making them quick-drying and easy to clean.

 Hard Head Veterans developed these pads in partnership with the 3D printing company Carbon®, using their proprietary Carbon Digital Light Synthesis™ process.
 Carbon DLS™ is a breakthrough resin-based 3D printing process that uses digital light projection, oxygen-permeable optics, and engineering-grade materials to produce polymeric parts with exceptional mechanical properties.